gerhynes/python-notes/README.md

 ### SQL Injection

-If you don't sanitize your inputs, a user could write SQl into their input and manipulate the database.
+If you don't sanitize your inputs, a user could write SQL into their input and manipulate the database.

 In the example below, if a user entered `' OR 1=1--` the single quote would close the quote, `1=1` would always evaluate to true and `--` would comment out any remaining characters.